Sabshine/Python-Checkers-Robot/README.md

 - 2 LEDS
 - Speaker
 - 2 6x6x6 push button (6x6x5 can also be used)

+## 3d models
+All the 3d models can be found in the [3d-models](https://github.com/Sabshine/Python-Checkers-Robot/tree/3d-models) branch

 ## Dependencies
 Install the following dependencies: